 Please forgive me if you introduce yourself and I forget your name before we've finished shaking hands.
 Or if I have an appointment with your business at 1 p.m.
 Wednesday and I show up at 1 p.m.
 Tuesday.
 (Seriously, both happened in the last week.
 At least I was early for the appointment rather than late!)
 You see, I had a baby within the last two years, and while I've long joked that having kids has turned my brain into mush, it turns out I wasn't kidding.
 "Baby brain" is real.

-A new study published in the journal Nature Neuroscience found that pregnancy leads to changes in the brain structure that can last for two years.
-The study, which is the first to look at the effects of pregnancy and childbirth on the human brain, found that the amount of gray matter decreases in areas that process and respond to social signals.
+A 2016 study published in the journal Nature Neuroscience found that pregnancy leads to changes in the brain structure that can last for two years.
+The study, which was the first to look at the effects of pregnancy and childbirth on the human brain, found that the amount of gray matter decreases in areas that process and respond to social signals.
 The hippocampus, which is key for memory, also lost volume.
 And the more changes in a woman's brain, the higher the level of emotional attachment to the baby, according to the study.

 Researchers used MRI scans to examine the brains of 25 women who had never given birth.
 They conducted scans both before they got pregnant and again a few weeks to a few months after they gave birth.
 The team of scientists also scanned 19 first-time fathers, 17 men without children and 20 women without children who did not become pregnant during the study.
 The scans showed consistent loss of gray matter among all the women who had been pregnant — the findings were so consistent, in fact, that a computer could predict, with total accuracy, whether or not a woman had been pregnant simply by looking at the MRI.